Discover the nature park

 Animals

-The great crested newt (Triturus cristatus) is the largest native newt species, which grows up to 14 cm (male) or 18 cm (female).
-The yellow-orange belly, which is usually decorated with large black...
+The great crested newt (Triturus cristatus) is the largest native newt species, growing up to 14 cm (male) or 18 cm (female).
+The yellow-orange belly, usually with large black spots, is...

 learn more